 GLA found in evening primrose and borage oil is essential to healthy skin [I prefer borage oil, 27% GLA]

 Zinc, a trace mineral, is lacking in those with acne [Always take zinc with copper]

 Chromium supplementation will improve acne is most cases.
 It also helps curb sugar cravings and assists in weight loss.

 30 minutes of sunlight per day will improve acne.

-Diet and nutritional supplements can dramatically improve most acne.
+In summary: Diet and nutritional supplements can dramatically improve most acne.
 Some people need antibiotics and even stronger medication to help them get a handle on their symptoms.
 However, with proper nutrition and selected dietary supplements the majority of acne cases improve and even resolve completely.

 To achieve full spectrum nutrition we all need to supplement our diets.